stretchr/gorc/README.md

 	go install

 `go install` should install Professor to $GOPATH/bin.
+It may attempt to install to $GOBIN instead, however.
+If this happens, you can manually copy the `professor` file to $GOPATH/bin.

 Complete!
 You are now ready to use Professor!